Parameter Golf — Experiment Lab

 |---|

-Each dot is a submission.
+Each dot is a legal submission (suspect and illegal TTT filtered out).
 Color = BPB range.
 Hover for details.
-The competition launched March 18 — watch the BPB scores drop as competitors iterated.
+The competition launched March 18.

-Only submissions that are OPEN and under 16MB.
-This is the realistic leaderboard — what would actually count if scoring closed today.
+Only submissions that are Legal, OPEN, and under 16MB.
+Suspect and illegal TTT submissions are excluded.
+This is the realistic leaderboard - what would actually count if scoring closed today.

-1c — Open vs Closed: The Illegal TTT CliffGive Feedback
+1c — Legal vs Closed vs Suspect: The TTT CliffGive Feedback

 The story: Nearly everything below ~1.10 BPB was closed by organizers for using multi-epoch TTT (training on validation data).
-Issue #402 redrew the map — the real competition is above the cliff.
+Issue #402 redrew the map.
+Since April, the landscape has shifted further: SLOT legality is now also in question (PR #1240 proved standard SLOT illegal, Issue #1336 asking about causal SLOT).
+The cliff is no longer just about TTT.

 Techniques extracted from submission names.
 Each box shows the distribution.
 TTT dominates the low end but most were banned.
-QAT + architectural tricks (U-Net, XSA, EMA) are the legal frontier.
+QAT + architectural tricks (U-Net, XSA, EMA) remain strong, but parallel residuals and depth recurrence have emerged as new top techniques on the legal frontier.

 2 — My BPB Score ProgressionGive Feedback